This Is the 1 Food You Should Eat Every Day If You Want to Fight Dementia

 4. Certain spices

-Spices like cinnamon, turmeric, cumin and sage have inflammation-fighting properties, and inflammation in the brain is a potential cause of memory problems.
-These spices also help break up brain plaque, which can lead to memory issues.
-So, add cinnamon to your coffee or cook some flavorful meals to get brain-food benefits.
+Spices like cinnamon, turmeric, cumin, and sage have inflammation-fighting properties, and inflammation in the brain is a potential cause of memory problems.
+The spices also help break up brain plaque, which can lead to memory issues.
+So, add cinnamon to your coffee or some cook flavorful meals.

 Next: Go nuts for this crunchy food.

 If your diet contains daily omega-3s, you’ll have a 26% smaller chance of developing brain lesions that lead to dementia.
 Luckily, one crunchy snack is loaded with this nutrient.
 Top your salad with walnuts for all the omega-3 benefits; it’s also high in fiber, manganese, and vitamin E.

 Next: If you like foods with texture, you’ll love this food.

 No, these little seeds don’t come from a terracotta figurine.
 Chia seeds are one of the best ingredients you can add to a smoothie or sprinkle on your granola bowl.
 Full of omega-3 fatty acids, as well as manganese, calcium, phosphorus and protein — yes, 4 grams of protein in 2 tablespoons — chia seeds will help you digest, recover, and think better.

 Next: Don’t be afraid to get fishy.